Raheem Edwards: Montreal Impact

 On December 12, 2017, Edwards was selected by Los Angeles FC in the 2017 MLS Expansion Draft.
 He was then immediately traded with fellow expansion draftee Jukka Raitala to Montreal Impact on exchange for defender Laurent Ciman.
-Edwards would make his Impact debut against the Vancouver Whitecaps during the 2018 season opener, and would score his first goal for the Impact in the following game against the Columbus Crew.
+Edwards would make his Impact debut against Vancouver Whitecaps FC during the 2018 season opener, and would score his first goal for the Impact in the following game against the Columbus Crew.

 Chicago Fire

 On July 17, 2018, Edwards was traded to the Chicago Fire in exchange for $400,000 in Targeted Allocation Money.
 He made his debut four days later on July 21, assisting on a Nemanja Nikolić goal in a 2–1 defeat to his former club Toronto FC.

 Minnesota United

-On February 11, 2020, Edwards was again traded within Major League Soccer, this time to Minnesota United in exchange for Wyatt Omsberg.
+On February 11, 2020, Edwards was again traded within Major League Soccer, this time to Minnesota United FC in exchange for Wyatt Omsberg.
 He made his debut on March 7 against the San Jose Earthquakes.